Silver Streak Partners LLC

 Articles and Briefings

-Flexible Product Development workshops in Mumbai and Delhi.
+Flexible Product Development workshops for your company.
 Explore new ideas to make your product development more competitive.

 Agile Product Development.
 Support innovation in fast-changing markets by principles from the Agile software movement.
 (Executive Briefing)